All Episodes

 He's confirming it.

-Then it was, you know, Jordan asked, Well, when did you talk to Lisa Page and Andy McCabe about the meeting they had with Rod Rosenstein?
+Then it was, you know, Jordan asked, well, when did you talk to Lisa Page and Andy McCabe about the meeting they had with Rod Rosenstein?

 He said, I don't remember the particular date.

-I believe it was shortly after they met with the deputy attorney general, and this was in the days immediately after Comey was fired, which I'm drawing a blank on right now.
+And this was in the days immediately after Comey was fired, which I'm drawing a blank on right now.

-I know they had multiple meetings with the deputy attorney general discussing a lot of things in the immediate aftermath of the firing, and I don't specifically remember how many times this was discussed.
+I know they had multiple meetings with the Deputy Attorney General discussing a lot of things in the immediate aftermath of the firing, and I don't specifically remember how many times this was discussed.

-Jordan asked, so to be clear, the firing of Comey took place May 9th, 2017.
+Jordan asked, so to be clear, the firing of Comey took place May 9th, 2017, and then the hiring of the special counsel May 17th.

 I believe that's correct.

-Then wrote, then it goes on.
+And then it goes on.

-Jordan says, when when they presented to you their collection of their recalling to you what took place in the meeting with Rod Rosenstein about the 25th Amendment recording the president, says, yeah, I took it seriously because my assessment was they took it seriously.
+Jordan says, when they presented to you their collection of their recalling to you what took place in the meeting with Rod Rosenstein about the 25th Amendment recording the president, says, yeah, I took it seriously because my assessment was they took it seriously.

 Then he says, so I'm trying to be clear and not confusing.